 With regard to adaptive systems, this is an erroneous assumption.
 Adaptive systems surely develop from genetic structures that are constituted at the moment of conception, but their functional form is established only through the system's self-creating interaction with the environment.
 Health and illness may thus be realised in multiple ways – for example, monozygotic twins develop different adaptive systems, and as shown for the immune system, these differences may even increase over the course of life (11).
 Such differences reflect the changing realisation of subjectivity throughout life, and also profess that adaptive functionality should be regarded more as a relationship between the organism and its environment than as a property of the organism itself.

 This kind of understanding implies that illness may occur as a result of changes in the environment as well as in the organism, and there may therefore be little relevance in equating illness with dysfunction, as advocated by Boorse.
 It is possible to have a fully functioning immune system and still develop cancer, allergies, autoimmune diseases and chronic infections.

 Insufficient recognition of the pathophysiological influence of subjectivity may perhaps be the reason why certain complex diseases – including chronic fatigue syndrome – remain unexplained (12).
 In this syndrome, there are no biomarkers that can distinguish the ill from the healthy, and the diagnosis is therefore made on the basis of the patient's subjective experience of his or her bodily functioning.

 This is the same subjectivity by which patients and controls are included in research studies.
-Subsequently, however, the researcher largely neglects the importance of subjectivity in favour of objective measurements of cellular, molecular and functional parameters, despite the fact that there is widespread agreement among researchers that the syndrome is associated with the function of adaptive systems and that 'basic research linked to infections, inflammation, immunology, neurology and genetics' ought to receive support (
+Subsequently, however, the researcher largely neglects the importance of subjectivity in favour of objective measurements of cellular, molecular and functional parameters, despite the fact that there is widespread agreement among researchers that the syndrome is associated with the function of adaptive systems and that 'basic research linked to infections, inflammation, immunology, neurology and genetics' ought to receive support (13).